bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

 finding integration. [fzf](https://github.com/junegunn/fzf) is the most popular such fuzzy finding tool.

-I wrote [Fuzzy Finding in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) article a few years ago.
+I wrote a [Fuzzy Finding in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) article a few years ago.
 That article is still relevant and applicable these days; if time, permits I do recommend reading it.